-Add feature types
+Add feature and activity types

-When you add a new feature, the first type on the list will be the default.
-We recommend reordering feature types to represent the most commonly selected types first.
+When you add a new feature or activity, the first type on the list will be the default.
+We recommend reordering feature and activity types to represent the most commonly selected types first.

-Apply a custom workflow to a product
+Apply a custom workflow to a workspace

-Once you have configured your customized workflows, navigate to Settings > Product > Configure to apply a custom workflow to a product.
+The last step in setting up a custom workflow is to apply it to a workspace.
+Workspace owners can do this by navigating to Settings ⚙️ > Workspace > Configure.
 This is true for all workflow types, except ideas, which are covered in the next section.

 Changes to a workflow are applied immediately and affect existing records.